 Internships at The Henry Moore Institute

-Our internship projects for 2012-13 have now been awarded.
-We will begin advertising new internship projects in autumn 2013.
+The deadline to apply for our 2013-14 has now passed.
+We will begin advertising new internship projects in Autumn 2013.

-The Institute is in the early stages of researching relationships between sculpture and mathematics, looking at subjects such as geometry, quantity, structure, space, multiplicity, patterns and logic.
-Working with the Institute Library and Archive collections, Lesley Ann Baker (University of Teesside) will work on compiling a bibliography, sourcing artists and writers who have addressed the subject and developing ideas alongside Institute staff as the starting point for an academic conference in 2013.
+Sculpture and Mathematics internship.
+The Institute is in the early stages of researching relationships between sculpture and mathematics, looking at subjects such as geometry, quantity, structure, space, multiplicity, patterns and logic - intrinsic aesthetic connections as well as shared questions and qualities.
+Working with the Institute Library and Archive collections the internship involves compiling a bibliography, sourcing images/artists and developing ideas alongside Institute staff as the starting point for an academic conference in 2014.

 Nele Luttmann, MA History of Art, University of York

 Avebury internship.
 This project involves research focusing on the famous Neolithic stone circles and pre-historic landscape around the village of Avebury, which contains the largest stone circle in Europe This historic site of megalithic monuments represents one of the most important historical sites in the UK.
 The Institute would like to look more closely at the relationship between henge monuments, stone circles and other monumental sculpture to identify shared intentions and important differences.

 Natalie Meer, MA Contemporary Curating, Manchester Metropolitan University